InnoGuide/mynav_for_webpack_4/README.md

   `cd` _directoryname_

-- Download repository to your project/working-directory
+- Download or git clone repository to your project/working-directory
 - Start in your project/working-directory:

 ```